Class Syllabus

 (A) Burning wood (B) Melting ice (C) Rusting iron (D) Baking a cake easy What happens during a chemical change?

-(A) Only the state changes (B) No new substances are formed (C) New substances with different properties are formed (D) The size changes only easy Which of the following is an example of a chemical change?
+(A) Only the state changes (B) No new substances are formed (C) New substances with different properties are formed (D) The size changes only easy When salt dissolves in water, it is an example of:

-(A) Freezing water (B) Boiling water (C) Burning paper (D) Breaking glass easy Sign up to practise all 187 Physical and Chemical Changes questions →9 Weather, Climate and Adaptations of Animals to Climate186 Qs → Sample questions
+(A) Physical change (B) Chemical change (C) Both physical and chemical change (D) No change easy Sign up to practise all 187 Physical and Chemical Changes questions →9 Weather, Climate and Adaptations of Animals to Climate186 Qs → Sample questions

 What is the main difference between weather and climate?